SnehaKK/Design-Patterns-in-Python/README.md

 #### Codelabs Tools

-Read More about how to create the Google CodeLabs [here](https://github.com/googlecodelabs/tools).
-Want to read the [easy tutorial](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd) instead?
-Tip: start from The execution.
+Read More about how to create tutorials using the Google CodeLabs CLaaT [here](https://github.com/googlecodelabs/tools).
+Want to read the easy and excellent [tutorial](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd) instead?

 #### References